 June 16, 2020

-Despite the coronavirus precautions in place, in late March, the Centers for Disease Control and Prevention (CDC) provided guidelines for routine well-child care and immunizations, especially infants and toddlers up to 2 years old.
+In March of 2020, the Centers for Disease Control and Prevention (CDC) provided guidelines for routine well-child care and immunizations, especially infants and toddlers up to 2 years old.
 According to the CDC, “All newborns should be seen by a pediatric healthcare provider shortly after hospital discharge (three to five days of age).
 Ideally, newborn visits should be done in person during the COVID-19 pandemic in order to evaluate for dehydration and jaundice, ensure all components of newborn screening were completed and appropriate confirmatory testing and follow-up is arranged.”

 While the vaccine schedule can vary somewhat, each well-child visit usually has some combination of shots.
 The CDC recommends vaccinating your child following your provider’s regular schedule to help prevent the spread of disease.
 Baby’s first year can include shots such as: